Liver Transplant Facts

 What about Health Insurance?

-You will need to check your health insurance policy to be sure it covers liver transplantation and prescription medicines.
+You will need to check your health insurance policy to be sure if it covers Liver transplantation and prescription medicines.
 This is because you will require many prescription medicines after the surgery and for the rest of your life.

 What happens in the hospital?